simatic-ax/learning-path/05_oop_in_st/slides/slides.md

 One of the main concepts of OOP is encapsulation

 - The state of a object is stored in member variables
-- In a properly designed object, the state can be changed its methods.
+- In a properly designed object, the state can only be changed by its methods.
 - This is achieved by providing public methods that operate on the values of private member variables.
-- Encapsulation ensures that private information
- - is not exposed
- - and cannot be modified except through calls of methods
+- Encapsulation ensures that private information is not exposed and cannot be modified except through calls of methods

 ----